 How to implement Facebook comments on your website

 In general we do not really recommend to implement Facebook comments, because comments can be valuable content for your site and using Facebook comments means, that the content is processed and held by Facebook and not stored on your own server, which also can lead to privacy issues in some countries.
 However, if you opt for Facebook comments, you can implement this via various plugins.
-There are several plugins to implement Facebook comments, you could have a look at the WordPress Plugin Directoy and search for Facebook Comments or have a look at this article: How to Implement Social Media Comments for WordPress.
+There are several plugins to implement Facebook comments, you could have a look at the WordPress Plugin Directoy and search for Facebook Comments.

 Facebook sharing not working properly